 Earn and redeem at once

 Unlike most opportunities to redeem rewards points, with Pay Yourself Back you earn points on the same purchases that you redeem for.
 For example, suppose you use your Sapphire Preferred card (which earns 2X for travel & dining) to spend $50 at a restaurant.
 You’ll automatically earn 100 points.
-You’ll also have the opportunity to erase that statement charge (via Pay Yourself Back) with 4,000 points.
-In this way it works a lot like the Capital One Venture Rewards card which lets you erase travel credits from purchases where you earn points (which they confusingly call “miles”).
+You’ll also have the opportunity to reimburse that statement charge (via Pay Yourself Back) with 4,000 points.
+In this way it works a lot like the Capital One Venture Rewards card which lets you reimburse travel credits from purchases where you earn points (which they confusingly call “miles”).

 When you compare this to rewards where you go through a rewards portal to redeem points for travel or merchandise, this is way better.
 With a rewards portal, you’re limited to the rewards options they have available, you’re limited to the prices they list, and you won’t earn points at the same time.
 With Chase’s Pay Yourself Back, you can get anything you want at any restaurant, grocery store, or home improvement store; pay the best discounted price; earn rewards on the purchase; and get full value from your points.
 It’s awesome.